terroir and tradition

 At Koehler, we are devoted to the meticulous farming of our estate vineyard, which highlights the unique terroir of Foxen Canyon.

 We farm organically with long‑term stewardship at the forefront.
 Native oak savanna and open pastures surround the vineyard, where cattle and sheep graze as part of our regenerative approach.
 Their presence returns nutrients to the soil and supports a balanced ecosystem.
+Our in‑house team manages every aspect of the vineyard.
+We prioritize handwork, limit tractor passes to protect soil structure, and plant native species between rows to encourage biodiversity and resilience.

 We believe this is one of the most distinctive vineyard sites in the region.
-Its diversity of soils, exposures, and living landscape paired with the way we farm it allows us to craft wines with honesty, character, and a true sense of place.
+Its diversity of soils, exposures, and living landscape—paired with the way we farm it—allows us to craft wines with honesty, character, and a true sense of place.